sagar-bankar/Parabank-Automation-BDD/README.md

-# 🧪 Parabank Automation BDD Framework
+# 🧪 Parabank Automation Behavior-Driven Development (BDD) Framework

 A Behavior-Driven Development (BDD) framework built to automate testing of the Parabank web application using **Cucumber**, **Selenium WebDriver**, and **Maven** with Java.